 Suppose you spend $100 a month on an employee engagement project.
 Because of that employee engagement project, suppose you earn an extra $175 every month.
 Your ROI on that employee engagement project is then:

 (175 ̶ 100) ÷ 100 = 0.75, or 75 percent

 Applying this simple formula to whatever employee engagement scenario you choose, whether it is bringing in a yoga teacher every week, putting a ping-pong table in the break room, or investing in an employee engagement app, will tell you whether it is making a positive difference.

-That is in tangible terms, by the way.
+That is intangible terms, by the way.
 There are also intangible benefits to a more engaged workforce, such as work just being a better place to be due to everyone having a more positive attitude and knowing they are appreciated.
-HubEngage not only understands how critical employee engagement is to business success, we also offer an employee engagement app development platform that can help you better engage employees and measure the effect of that improved engagement easily.
-Better still, you can try the hubEngage app for free and take that first step toward a more engaged and invested workforce.
+HubEngage not only understands how critical employee engagement is to business success, we also offer an employee engagement app development platform that can help you better engage employees and measure the effectiveness of that improved engagement easily.
+Better still, you can try the HubEngage app for free and take that first step toward a more engaged and invested workforce.